-- 35 The CSM represents the unearned profit at inception of a group of insurance contracts.
+- 40 The CSM represents the unearned profit at inception of a group of insurance contracts.
 That unearned profit is released to profit or loss reflecting the expected duration and quantity of benefits provided by contracts in the group.
 The release pattern is determined by using coverage units.
 For contracts with direct participation features this is determined by looking at both insurance cover and investment related service.
-Contracts without direct participation features can, in addition to insurance coverage, also provide an investment return service, subject to particular conditions. - 36 Existing practices for recognising unearned profit on insurance contracts vary.
-Annex 2 in Appendix III provides an overview of some local gaaps regarding presentation of components of revenue.
+Contracts without direct participation features can, in addition to insurance coverage, also provide an investment return service, subject to particular conditions. - 41 Existing practices for recognising unearned profit on insurance contracts vary.